Wayne Gretzky

 Gretzky was the top scorer in the 1978 World Junior Championships, then signed with the Indianapolis Racers of the World Hockey Association (WHA), where he briefly played before being traded to the Edmonton Oilers.
 After the NHL-WHA merger, he set many scoring records in ten seasons with the Oilers, and led them to four Stanley Cup championships.
-Traded to the Los Angeles Kings where he played eight seasons, he led them to the 1993 Stanley Cup Finals, and he is credited with popularizing hockey in California.
+Traded to the Los Angeles Kings where he played eight seasons, he led them to the 1993 Stanley Cup Final, and he is credited with popularizing hockey in California.
 He played briefly for the St. Louis Blues before finishing his career with the New York Rangers.
 He won nine Hart Trophies as the most valuable player, 10 Art Ross Trophies for most points in a season, two Conn Smythe Trophies as playoff MVP and five Lester B. Pearson Awards as the most outstanding player as judged by his peers.
 He led the league in goal-scoring five times and assists 16 times.
 He also won the Lady Byng Memorial Trophy for sportsmanship and performance five times and often spoke against fighting in hockey.

 After his retirement in 1999, Gretzky was immediately inducted into the Hockey Hall of Fame, making him the most recent player to have the waiting period waived.
 The NHL retired his jersey number 99 league-wide.
 Gretzky was one of six players voted to the International Ice Hockey Federation's (IIHF) Centennial All-Star Team.
 He was inducted into the IIHF Hall of Fame in 2000, and received the Order of Hockey in Canada in 2012.
 Gretzky became executive director for the Canadian national men's hockey team during the 2002 Winter Olympics, in which the team won a gold medal.
 In 2000, he became part-owner of the Phoenix Coyotes, and following the 2004–05 NHL lock-out, he became the team's head coach.
 In 2004, Gretzky was inducted into the Ontario Sports Hall of Fame.
 In September 2009, following the Phoenix Coyotes' bankruptcy, Gretzky resigned as head coach and relinquished his ownership share.
 In October 2016, he returned to the Oilers as a minority partner and vice-chairman of their parent company, Oilers Entertainment Group.
 He left in 2021 to become an analyst on Turner Sports' NHL coverage.